arunvignesh15/DataScienceChallenge/README.md

 * Prometheus: http://localhost:9090/
 * Grafana: http://localhost:3000/

-To view the FastAPI Swagger page is available on `http://localhost:8000/docs` endpoint, here you can see all aviable routes which has been added.
+To view the FastAPI Swagger page is available on `http://localhost:8000/docs` endpoint, here you can see all available routes that have been added.

 <p align="center">
   <img src="./fastapi_1.png">